hboutemy/maven-bench/README.md

 At this moment, this project allows to benchmark and investigate the origin of heap allocation caused by *mvn validate*.

+This project is based on [QuickPerf](https://github.com/quick-perf/quickperf) to measure and investigate heap allocation level.

 Measures have been done executing *mvn validate* on Apache Camel project.

 Feel free to use this project and contribute to it!